x4dqn/OpenARMap/README.md

 This repository contains the **first component** of that system: an Android application for capturing high-quality spatial data.
 The app records image sequences, camera poses (via ARCore), GPS coordinates, and IMU sensor data.
 This forms the foundation for downstream processing into 3D reconstructions and Earth-anchored localization.

 The full openARMap platform will eventually include:

-- A reconstruction pipeline using mobile-optimized Gaussian splatting
+- A reconstruction pipeline extending INRIA’s Gaussian splatting, optimized for mobile and civic-scale use
+- A public-facing web viewer to explore contributed 3D scans on a map
 - Alignment tools to anchor scans globally using VIO + GPS
 - Real-time feedback and scan quality visualization
 - Contributor dashboards, privacy controls, and governance features
+- Support for spatial querying, scan overlays, and metadata-rich exploration through a browser-based interface
+- Temporal versioning and change detection tools
+- Contributor progression and community roles
+- Open APIs for external integrations
+- Scan validation and composability tools
+- Offline-first or low-connectivity capture modes
+- Educational modules for classroom and community use

 We're releasing this early-stage app to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.

 ## About This Repository

-This repository will contain the entire openARMap pipeline, including:
+This repository will contain the **entire openARMap pipeline**, including:

 -  The mobile app (this component)
 -  Reconstruction pipeline using mobile-optimized Gaussian splatting